 IVF or Tubal Reversal: Weigh Your Options Carefully

 When making the decision between tubal reversal surgery and IVF, a woman needs to thoroughly discuss her options with her doctor.
 There are both advantages and disadvantages to each procedure.
 Depending on where you reside, both procedures could end up costing the same amount.
 There is always a chance that the tubal reversal will be unsuccessful and IVF will still be needed.
-The choice is a very personal one and individual factors contribute to the likely hood of each procedures success.
+The choice is a very personal one and individual factors contribute to the likelihood of each procedure's success.